algonents/sky-renderer/README.md

 This is a (very) early release: this version provides a limited set of bindings to OpenGL and is not yet suitable for production use.
 The bindings can nonetheless be used in your own code if you wish to experiment with a minimalistic API for OpenGL.
 Note that the bindings are focusing on providing a 2D rendering API.
 If you feel that a binding is missing, please let me know.

 This release (0.1.8) introduces a set of higher-level APIs for reducing boiler-plate code.
 You still need to understand a fair amount of OpenGL to be able to work with the APIs.

-Look at `geometry.rs` and `transform.rs` for examples on how to use the higher-level APIs.
+Refer to `geometry.rs` and `transform.rs` in the [examples](https://github.com/algonents/sky-renderer/tree/master/examples) folder on how to use the higher-level APIs.

 Finallly, because the API is evolving, please make sure to always use the latest release.